sWrAAb/Auctioneer/testing.md

 [Heroku Live - The Auctioneer](https://the-auctioneer.herokuapp.com)

-### Python testing

-Some of the functions were tested using unittest.
-Because of testing complexity and lack of time only 5 functions were tested.

-#### Testing instructions

-To run tests use command:  python manage.py test

 ## UX Testing

 - To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.